paolodelia99/Python-Perceptron/README.md

 For info about the what is the preceptron check out the [notebook](./demo/What_is_a_perceptron.ipynb) with the fully explanation.

+If you wanna see more about how to use the perceptron checkout the [demos](./demo).

 ## Author

 Paolo D'Elia

+## Contributing

+Feel free report issues and contribute to the project, making it better.

 ## License